pksunkara/cargo-workspaces/README.md

         --exact                  Specify inter dependency version numbers exactly with `=` -h, --help                   Prints help information
         --include-merged-tags    Include tags from merged branches
-        --no-git-commit          Do not commit version changes
+        --no-branding            Do not add branding to the commit message --no-git-commit          Do not commit version changes
         --no-git-push            Do not push generated commit and tags to git remote --no-git-tag             Do not tag generated commit